aws/aws-sdk-php/docs/service/s3-multipart-upload.rst

         }
     } while (!isset($result));

+Resuming an upload from an ``UploadState`` will only attempt to upload parts that are not already uploaded.
+The state object keeps track of missing parts, even if they are not consecutive.
+The uploader will read/seek through the provided source file to the byte ranges belonging to the parts that still need to be uploaded.

-``UploadState`` objects are also serializable, so it is possible to resume an upload in a different process.
+``UploadState`` objects are serializable, so it's also possible to resume an upload in a different process.
+You can also get the ``UploadState`` object even when you are not handling an exception by calling ``$uploader->getState()``.

 Aborting a multipart upload
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Sometimes, you may not want to resume, though, and would rather just abort the
+Sometimes, you may not want to resume an upload though, and would rather just
-upload when an error occurs.
-This is also easy using the data contained in the
+abort the the whole thing when an error occurs.
+This is also easy using the
-``UploadState`` object.
+data contained in the ``UploadState`` object.

 .. code-block:: php